SajmirSWE/testDev/README.md

 - Fourth step: ***Copy the CSS code from the GitHub and paste it in VS Code and save the file as style.css.***
 - Fifth step: ***Copy the JavaScript code from the GitHub and paste it in VS Code and save the file as index.js.***
-- Sixth step: ***The images of the weather conditions should be with the respective location as you downloaded them in your local computer, otherwise there will not be visualizations of the weather.***
+- Sixth step: ***The images of the weather conditions should be with the respective location as you downloaded them in your local computer, otherwise there will not be visualizations of the weather depending on the place which you will input.***

 This is all about the SWE project.